 - What would you/your organisation suggest Ireland do to further enhance SDG implementation?

-In order to manage the volume of contributions, there was a maximum word limit of 800 words.
+In order to manage the volume of contributions, a maximum word limit of 800 words was applied.

 The online facility for contributing to the Stakeholder Compendium closed at 2pm Friday 22 June 2018.